cooper/ferret/doc/Operators.md

 *=
 ```

 Alters a value by multiplying it by a value.
+At its left must be an assignable
+variable, property, or other type of lvalue.

 Tokenized as `OP_MUL_A`.